Contact

 Sebastian Schindler is Assistant Professor at the Geschwister Scholl Institute of Political Science at LMU Munich.
 The main focus of his research is on the relationship between theory and practice and on the problem of post-truth politics.
 His more general research interests include theories of International Relations, international organizations, theories of practice, and critical theories.

 Sebastian Schindler studied political science, history, philosophy, and sociology in Munich, Paris, and Minneapolis, and received his Ph.D. from Goethe University Frankfurt with a thesis on the relationship between explanation and accusation.
-He won Millennium magazine's Northedge Essay Competition in 2014 and has published articles in other leading political science journals, including International Studies Quarterly, International Theory, and the Politische Vierteljahresschrift.
-He is the author of "Clausewitz zur Einführung" (Hamburg: Junius, 2020) and co-editor of the special volume "Rethinking Agency in International Relations" (Journal of International Relations and Development, 2019) and the edited volume "Theory as Ideology in International Relations" (London: Routledge, 2020).
+He won Millennium journal's Northedge Essay Competition in 2014 and has published articles in other leading political science journals, including International Studies Quarterly, International Theory, and the Politische Vierteljahresschrift.
+He is the author of "Clausewitz zur Einführung" (Hamburg: Junius, 2020) and co-editor of the special issue "Rethinking Agency in International Relations" (Journal of International Relations and Development, 2019) and the edited volume "Theory as Ideology in International Relations" (London: Routledge, 2020).

 Research